 What are the First-Year courses (prerequisites)?

 Click here (PDF) to get a list of all the general requirements and First-Year courses (prerequisites).
 If you have a bachelor’s degree, click here (PDF) instead.
 Attend an Allied Health Information Session in-person or online to learn more.

 Two of the First-Year courses must be completed through Wenatchee Valley College: MLT 100 and 102.
 Click here (PDF) to learn how to register for these courses.

 Where can the program be completed?

 The MLT program is offered on both of the Wenatchee Valley College campuses: Wenatchee and Omak.
-It is also offered in Walla Walla, and Pendleton, Oregon.
+It is also offered in additional locations like Walla Walla, and Pendleton, Oregon.
 During the application process you will select your desired location.

 How are transfer credits evaluated?